randomairborne/randomairborne/README.md

 ### Hi there 👋

 see [my website](https://randomairborne.dev/) \
-I'm a student in Colorado working on Rust, Go, and Python \
+I'm a student in the U.S. working on Rust, Go, and Python \
 they/them please

 ### ⚙️ &nbsp;GitHub Analytics